Science and technology in Jordan: Financial investment in research

 The research intensity of Jordan is fairly low (0.43% of GDP in 2008), despite a growing number of public and private universities.
 Jordan trails the leading members of the Organisation of Islamic Cooperation for this indicator, namely Malaysia (1.07% of GDP in 2011), Turkey (0.86% of GDP in 2011), Morocco (0.73% in 2010), Egypt and Tunisia (0.68% of GDP in 2013 and 2012 respectively).
 Moreover, these five countries have announced their intention to raise their research intensity in coming years.
-Jordan was ranked 81st in the Global Innovation Index in 2021, up from 86th in 2019.
+Jordan was ranked 65th in the Global Innovation Index in 2025.

 In many Arab states, the bulk of domestic research expenditure is performed by the government sector, followed by the higher education sector.
 The private sector assumes little or even no role in the research enterprise.
 Jordan, Morocco, Oman, Qatar, Tunisia and the United Arab Emirates are exceptions to the rule.
 The European Commission's Erawatch has estimated that the private sector performs one-third of research expenditure in Jordan.
 This compares with 30% in Morocco (2010), 29% in the United Arab Emirates (2011), 26% in Qatar (2012) and 24% in Oman (2011), according to Erawatch.
 The figure is closer to 20% in Tunisia, according to the UNESCO Institute for Statistics.